‘Brace’ yourself—this patient guide is a long one.

 Clear aligners also know as Invisalign treatment

-Clear aligner treatment is popular these days for patients of all ages and it’s readily available in many family dentistry practices besides orthodontic practices.
+Clear aligner treatment is popular for patients of all ages.
+Aligner treatment is available in dentistry practices and orthodontic practices.
 Quality of orthodontic treatment with clear aligners is often varies between care provided by orthodontists vs dentists.

-In most cases, professional clear aligner treatment is prescribed by a qualified doctor, and the aligners are made outside the practice by a large company.
+Usually, a doctor prescribes professional clear aligner treatment, and the aligners are made by a big company.
 Nonthless, services are avaiable to directly provide aligners to patients.

-There are now several such companies that are constantly innovating and developing patented processes to produce better clear aligners.
+Numerous aligner brand now exist that are constantly innovating and developing patented processes to produce better clear aligners.

 Invisalign® Clear Aligners